valeriorichi/postgraduate-exercises/back_end_tech_tests/__START_HERE__.md

 This will also introduce a couple of new concepts to you...
 Why?
 Well, if you meet something unfamiliar in a tech test, you'll be expected to research!

 ---

 ### 5. Time Efficient Algorithms

 Delving a bit into Computer Science here.
 These tests are to get you familiar with an important concept in programming.

 Building efficient algorithms.

-The way you may first solve a problem might not be scalable, and if you have your eyes set on top companies, knowing how to shrink the time it takes to get an answer is an invalualbe skill.
+The way you may first solve a problem might not be scalable, and if you have your eyes set on top companies, knowing how to shrink the time it takes to get an answer is an invaluable skill.

-You aren't left blind though, below are a few links for you to investigate to help you!
+You aren't left blind, though.
+Below are a few links for you to investigate to help you!

 <a href="https://app.codility.com/programmers/lessons/3-time_complexity/">Codility link</a>

 <a href="https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/big-big-theta-notation">Khan Academy Explanation</a>

 ---

 ### 6. Higher Order Functions

 The beauty of higher order functions is that they are extremely versatile...
 Think of .filter(): we pass in a predicate and it will return an array where only values that pass our predicate test are given to us.